money69/getrichcoin/mempool/README.md

 supported version, finalized, does not exceed a specific size, and only consists of specific script forms.

-Since this package does not deal with other bitcoin specifics such as network communication and transaction relay, it returns a list of transactions that were accepted which gives the caller a high level of flexibility in how they want to proceed.
+Since this package does not deal with other getrichcoin specifics such as network communication and transaction relay, it returns a list of transactions that were accepted which gives the caller a high level of flexibility in how they want to proceed.
 Typically, this will involve things such as relaying the transactions